Noemi (singer): 2019–2020: Sanremo Young and collaborations

 In February 2019, Noemi appeared as Irama's guest at the 69th Sanremo Music Festival, dueting with him on his song "La ragazza con il cuore di latta".

 In February and March of the same year she also served as a member of the "Academy" judging the performances of Sanremo Young, a talent show broadcast by Rai 1 featuring contestants aged 14 to 17.

 Noemi also recorded a cover of Ornella Vanoni's hit "Domani è un altro giorno", which was featured on the soundtrack of the film with the same title, directed by Simone Spada and released on 28 February 2019 in Italian movie theatres.
 Her rendition was awarded with a special award at the Nastri d'Argento 2019.

-On 1 May 2020, she performed at the International Worker's Day concert, the annual event supported by Italian trade unions CGIL, CISL and UIL.
+On 1 May 2020, she performed at the International Workers' Day concert, the annual event supported by Italian trade unions CGIL, CISL and UIL.
 As a consequence of the COVID-19 pandemic, the event was adapted to a televised show without any audience, and Noemi performed "Sono solo parole" and "Vuoto a perdere" from the Audtiorium Parco della Musica in Rome.
 During the same month, she was one of more than 50 artists recording a collective version of Rino Gaetano's song "Ma il cielo è sempre più", under the name Italian AllStars 4 Life.
 The song was released as a charity single to raise money in support of the Italian Red Cross during the first wave of the COVID-19 pandemic in Italy.

-2021: Metamorfosi
+2021–present: Metamorfosi, Nostalgia and Sanremo Music Festival

 In March 2021 Noemi launched her sixth studio album, Metamorfosi, competing once again in the Sanremo Music Festival with the set's lead single, "Glicine".
 The song placed 14th in a field of 26, and peaked at number 12 on the FIMI singles chart, later receiving a platinum certification for domestic sales and streaming exceeding 70,000 equivalent units.

-On 1 May 2021, she returned at the International Worker's Day concert in Rome, performing "Glicine" and "Vuoto a perdere".
+On 1 May 2021, she returned at the International Workers' Day concert in Rome, performing "Glicine" and "Vuoto a perdere".
 In June 2021, she released the single "Makumba", a duet with Carl Brave which became one of the hits of the summer in Italy and received a triple platinum certification.
 In the meanwhile, Noemi performed live across Italy for her Metamorfosi Summer Tour.

+Noemi competed in the Sanremo Music Festival for the seventh time in 2022, performing the song "Ti amo non lo so dire", co-written by Mahmood.
+Her entry placed fifteenth, and was released as a non-album single.

+In the Summer of 2022, Noemi released a new collaborative single with Carl Brave, titled "Hula-hoop".

+In December 2024, Noemi was announced as one of the participants in the Sanremo Music Festival 2025.
+She placed 13th with the song "Se t'innamori muori", which anticipated her seventh studio album Nostalgia.